lukasz-madon/awesome-remote-job/README.md

   1. [Lullabot](https://www.lullabot.com/jobs) - Strategy, design and development using Drupal.
   1. [Maintainer Mountaineer](https://maintainer.io) - Open source community management as a service.
   1. [Mapbox](https://www.mapbox.com/jobs/) - Map integration tools for various platforms.
+  1. [Mobile Jazz](https://mobilejazz.com/) - We are a dedicated team of highly-skilled engineers, designers and marketing experts on a mission to build a more beautiful digital world.
+We are a remote friendly company with headquarters in Barcelona.
   1. [Modern Tribe](http://tri.be/about/join-our-team/) - A digital agency with a modern twist.
 All freelancers.
 All experts.
   1. [Mozilla](https://careers.mozilla.org/listings/) - Firefox has a 'Remote' option under it's location searchbar
   1. [Netsparker](https://www.netsparker.com/jobs/) - Web Application Security Scanner.